chriswa/ts-intern/README.md

 ```

 ### Combined with handlebars-helpers
-Use powerful combinations for file processing:
+Combine helpers for file processing:

 ```handlebars
 {{#each (match (readdirRecursive ".") "*.ts")}}